 One of my favorite parts of my job is teaching and talking to people about science.
 Feel free to contact me for more information about anything below, and/or if you are looking for help in organizing or conducting outreach.

 As a postdoc at Carnegie DTM, I was a regular volunteer at Carnegie First Light, a free Saturday science program for DC middle schools students (grades 6-8).
 The Carnegie First Light program, part of the larger Carnegie Academy for Science Education (CASE), was founded in 1989 by former Carnegie President Maxine Singer.
-CASE is housed at Carnegie Headquarters in downtown Washington, DC, within the community it seeks to serve, and is now run by Dr. Julie Edmonds.
+CASE is housed at Carnegie Headquarters in downtown Washington, DC, within the community it seeks to serve, and was run for years by Dr. Julie Edmonds.
 You can read more about Carnegie's commitment to STEM education here (including a small quote from me on page 23).
 The First Light Program serves ~25 students per year; enrollment is completely open to any DC student, with preference for students who are continuing participation.

 Each school-year session is dedicated to a different theme related to astrobiology, and populated with hands-on science activities, experiments, and field trips.
 Last year, 2014-15, the theme was robotics.
 Students designed, built, and programmed their own robotic creations with LEGO Mindstorms kits.
 By the end of the term, every student was able to navigate their robot through an obstacle course including turning, backing up, recognizing barriers, recognizing colors, and making sounds.